 The main attraction in Glacier National Park is the Going-To-The-Sun Road.
 The Sun Road is 50 miles long from West Glacier on the West Side to Saint Mary on the East Side.
-The West Side has 35 miles of this Road and will provide you with the more scenic and picturesque drive.
+The West Side encompasses 35 miles of this Road and will provide you with the more scenic and picturesque drive.
 Along this section of the Sun Road, you will get views of Lake McDonald, Bird Woman Falls, the Weeping Wall, the Triple Arches, the West Side Tunnel (a uniquely designed tunnel), and Logan Creek and McDonald Creek Valleys.

-You will get wonderful views of many mountain peaks to include Heaven’s Peak, Stanton Mtn, Bearhat Mtn, Haystack Butte, Mt Oberlin, Mt Cannon and the Continental Divide ridge which contains Mt Gould, Bishops Cap, Pollock Mtn, and more.
-Access to one of the most popular trails in Glacier Park, Trail of the Cedars/Avalanche Lake Trail, is from this section of the Sun Road.
+You will get wonderful views of many mountain peaks that include Heaven’s Peak, Stanton Mtn, Bearhat Mtn, Haystack Butte, Mt Oberlin, Mt Cannon and the Continental Divide ridge which contains Mt Gould, Bishops Cap, Pollock Mtn, and more.
+Access to one of the most popular trails in Glacier Park, the Trail of the Cedars/Avalanche Lake Trail, is from this section of the Sun Road.
 The Trail of the Cedars portion of this hike is barrier free.

 Whitewater rafting is a very popular activity.
 All four of the rafting companies are located in the West Glacier vicinity.
 They all raft the Middle Fork of the Flathead River which forms the southwestern border of Glacier Park.
 These companies also offer float and guided fishing trips on the North Fork of the Flathead River which forms the western boundary of Glacier Park.

 Fifteen miles of the Going-To-The-Sun Road is located on the East Side of Glacier Park.
-The most noted views on this section of the Sun Road is Jackson Glacier and Saint Mary Lake with Wild Goose Island.
-Some of the mountain peaks you’ll see from this section of the Road are Going-To-The-Sun Mtn, Heavy Runner Mtn, Piegan Mtn, Mahtotopa Mtn, and several others.
+The most noted views on this section of the Sun Road are Jackson Glacier and Saint Mary Lake with Wild Goose Island.
+Some of the mountain peaks you’ll see from this section of the Road are Going-To-The-Sun Mtn, Heavy Runner Mtn, Piegan Mtn, Mahtotopa Mtn, plus several others.
 The trailhead for the Saint Mary Falls/Virginia Falls, a popular Glacier Park trail, is on this section of the Road.

 There are two other regions of Glacier Park on the East Side – Many Glacier region and Two Medicine region.
 The Many Glacier region is a fairly popular region of Glacier Park.
 You can take a guided boat tour on Swiftcurrent Lake which continues on Lake Josephine and a short guided hike into Grinnell Lake.
 Two popular hikes in this region are the Grinnell Glacier trail and the Iceberg Lake trail.
-A less traveled trail in this region but along small lakes and waterfalls is the first 4 miles of the Swiftcurrent Pass Trail into Bullhead Lake.
+A less traveled trail in this region, but along small lakes and waterfalls, is the first 4 miles of the Swiftcurrent Pass Trail into Bullhead Lake.

-The Two Medicine region is a vertical real estate area of the Park.
-This region of Glacier Park will be a bit less populated and our favorite adventure in this region is the guided boat tour on Two Medicine Lake with a short guided hike into Twin Falls.
-The barrier free trail to Running Eagle Falls (formerly Trick Falls) is in this region of Glacier Park.
+The Two Medicine region is vertical real estate, and will be a bit less populated.
+Our favorite adventure in this region is the guided boat tour on Two Medicine Lake with a short guided hike into Twin Falls.
+The barrier free trail to Running Eagle Falls (formerly Trick Falls) is also in this region of Glacier Park.
 Even though this region of Glacier Park is on the East Side, it is just as easy and quick to access from Smoky Bear Ranch as it is from either Saint Mary or Many Glacier regions.

 West Side Versus East Side (Summary)